-Use the Data Security manager to configure Web DLP policies:
+Use the Data module in TRITON Manager to configure Web DLP policies:

-- 1. Select the Data Security module of the TRITON console. - 2.
+- 1. Select the Data module of the TRITON Manager. - 2.
 On the Main tab, navigate to the Policy Management > DLP Policies > Web DLP Policy page. - 3.
-On the Attributes tab, select and enable the attributes to monitor, such as: - Regulatory and compliance attributes, like protected health information

-Data theft attributes, like password information and encrypted files

-- Uploaded files with specified names or file types - Custom patterns and phrases appropriate to your organization or industry When the settings you configure are matched, the policy is triggered.
+On the Attributes tab, select and enable the attributes to monitor, such as: - Regulatory and compliance attributes, like protected health information - Data theft attributes, like password information and encrypted files - Uploaded files with specified names or file types - Custom patterns and phrases appropriate to your organization or industry When the settings you configure are matched, the policy is triggered. - 4.
+Select the Destination tab, then specify the websites where you do not want your data sent. - 5.
+Select the Policy Owners tab, then identify an administrator as the owner for the policy.
+The policy owner can be configured to receive notifications associated with Web DLP policy violations. - 6.
+Click OK, then click Deploy.